The INDEX_VECTOR_MEMORY_ESTIMATE procedure is used to analyze the memory usage of vector indexes in existing tables.

 Notice

 The calculation of this procedure depends on statistics.
-Before calling it, you must execute the ANALYZE TABLE statement to update the statistics.
+Before calling it, execute the ANALYZE TABLE statement to update the statistics.

 Syntax